-It was announced today that the Supreme Court cannabis case Washington v.
-Barr was denied a full trial by the Supreme Court Justices.
+It was announced today that the Supreme Court Justices denied the Supreme Court cannabis case Washington v.
+Barr a full trial.

 Had it been successful, the Supreme Court cannabis case would have removed cannabis from the Controlled Substance Act, where it is a Schedule I drug, said to be worse than drugs that actually kill you.